corytheboyd-smartsheet/corytheboyd-smartsheet/tools.md

 | [tig](https://github.com/jonas/tig) | Mostly unnecessary if you're using `lazygit`, but can still be helpful for quickly viewing `git` history |

 ## Developer Tools

+Other tools to aid you in the development of software.

 | Name | Description |
 |---|---|